ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 ~~~
 {: .source}

-Here *nowait* directive means that the second section can start before the first one is finished.
+Here *nowait* keyword (clause) means that the program will not wait at the end of `sections` block for all threads to finish.

 > ## Exercise
-> Compile *sections.c* and run it on a different number of CPUs.
+> Compile the file *sections.c* and run it on a different number of CPUs.
 This example has two sections and the program prints out which threads are doing them.
 > - What happens if the number of threads and the number of *sections* are different?
 > - More threads than *sections*?
 > - Less threads than sections?